Research and Evidence

 Asylum Seekers’ Needs

 Informed by discussions with ACC Officers from Education, Housing and Children's Social Work, our Research Fellow, Dr. Leo Ho, and others have completed an overview review on asylum seekers’ care needs and experiences in high-income countries to help us inform future policymaking.
 We identified issues commonly reported by asylum seekers, including communication barriers, attitudes of healthcare workers, mental health issues, access to healthcare, and housing difficulties.
 The findings have been submitted to a peer-reviewed journal for academic dissemination and shared to our colleagues from NHS Grampian to lay the foundation for their asylum seekers’ need assessment.
-In addition, a dedicated workshop session will be hosted at our Conference in November 2024 to share our findings to the attendees.
+In addition, a dedicated workshop session was hosted at our Conference in November 2024 to share our findings to the attendees.
+The outputs of this workshop will be compiled in our Conference Report in due course.

 Early Learning & Childcare